seananderson/beta-regressions/README.md

 First I extracted the function `arm::sim()` from <https://github.com/cran/arm/blob/master/R/sim.R>

-Then I modified it as needed to match the output from the betareg package.
+Then I modified it as needed to match the output from the betareg package:

 ``` r
 sim_betareg <- function(object, n.sims = 100) {